-In both Louisiana and Arkansas, State law protects the relationship between a client and therapist (counselor, psychologist, marriage and family therapist) on the same basis as exists between an "attorney and client".
-No information, including participation in therapy, will be disclosed to any third party without the written permission of all adults participating in therapy.
+State law protects the confidential relationship and all communication between a client and therapist (counselor, psychologist, or marriage and family therapist) is considered "privileged".
+As such, no information, including participation in therapy, will be disclosed to any third party without the written permission of all adults participating in therapy.

-Suspected child abuse or dependant adult or elder abuse - as mandated by State law.
+- Suspected child abuse, dependant adult abuse, or elder abuse - as mandated by State law.

-To protect human life - such as if a client is presenting a clear, immediate and believeable threat of bodily harm to specific person or persons.
+- To protect human life - such as if a client is presenting a clear, immediate, and credible threat of life-endangering behavior toward a specific person or persons.

-To protect a client from a "clear and immediate" life-threatening situation - such as suicidal ideation, or seriously diminished capacity to function.
+- To protect a client from a "clear and immediate" life-threatening situation - such as suicidal intent, or seriously diminished capacity to function.